pecknigel/open-exchange-website-widget/README.md

 ## What’s all this about?

 It’s all part of a [collaborative project](https://github.com/pecknigel/trading-exchange-collaborative-learning) for learning web development and software engineering.
-All backed by a highly experienced teacher who has stepped away after twenty years in software development to concentrate on teaching.
+All backed by an experienced software engineer and teacher who has stepped away after twenty years in software development to concentrate on teaching.

 [Mentoring is available](https://prescriptionfree.academy/) as needed, seven days a week.